-Recently I decided it was time to swap out my GeForce 8800 GT in my Mac Pro 3,1 for a new video card.
-I did a bunch of research and decided that for around $200 the ATI Radeon HD 6870 1 GB 256-bit GDDR5 PCI Express Twin Frozr II was the best price for performance card.
-This card is built on the ATI Radeon HD 6870 platform.
-The performance was far superior to my GeForce card, it is most likely the quietest card due to the huge heat sinks and two (instead of 1 like most video cards) fans, and has 2 DVI, 2 mini DisplayPort, and a HDMI port.
-Not that I need all those now, but suspect I will in the near future.
-Customer reviews confirmed it was quiet and ran cool.
+The default video card, GeForce 8800 GT, in my Mac Pro 3,1 Early 2008 wasn’t performing well for games, so I decided to replace it.
+After extensive research, I decided on the ATI Radeon HD 6870 1 GB 256-bit GDDR5 PCI Express Twin Frozr II.
+This card, built on the ATI Radeon HD 6870 platform, has far superior performance to the Apple default GeForce card.
+It is most likely the quietest card due to the large heat sinks and two fans (instead of 1 like most video cards), and has two DVI, two mini DisplayPort, and an HDMI port.
+Customer comments confirmed it was quiet and ran cool.
 More reviews confirmed it ran on the Mac Pro 3,1 (Mac Pro early 2008 running 10.6.7).
-Now that I finally having it working and can attest that it is a very quiet card, as quiet as the GeForce 8800 GT that it replaced.
+Now that it is finally working, I can attest that it is a silent card, as quiet as the GeForce 8800 GT that it replaced.
 Below I explain what it takes to get the card working.

-After the card arrived I realized the sites I had reviewed were from people booting windows natively on their Mac Pro’s.
-Who knew there were so many people running windows on the Mac Pro.
+After the card had arrived, I realized the sites I had reviewed were from people booting Windows natively on their Mac Pros.
+I had no idea so many people are running Windows on the Mac Pro.
 I spent the next several hours trying to find out how to get this card working.
-I read articles on how to flash it, complicated articles on downloading a variety of programs to change parts of Mac OS to get the card working.
-Finally, after extensive searching I found the drivers.
-This posting is a how-to guide and hopefully easier to find than the posting that I finally downloaded the drivers.
+I read articles on how to flash it, various articles on downloading a variety of programs to change parts of Mac OS to get the card working.
+Finally, after extensive searching, I found the drivers.
+This posting is a “how-to” guide and hopefully easier to find than the posting where I downloaded the drivers.
 Note, these drivers aren’t required after Mac OS X Lion.

-The 8800 has a power cable that runs from the mother board to the video card.
-You will notice that there are two 6 pin connectors on the mother board right next to each other (see top left corner of picture below).
+The GeForce 8800 has a power cable that runs from the motherboard to the video card.
+You will notice that there are two 6 pin connectors on the motherboard right next to each other (visible in the top left corner of the picture below).
 The new cable will plug into the empty connector to provide two power cables to the new card.

-There is a blue plastic cover over the PCIe connector that has to be remove before installation.
-Slide the card into the same slot you took the 8800 out of.
+Remove the blue plastic cover over the PCIe connector before installation.
+Slide the new video card into the bottom slot.
 Connect the two power cords and replace the bar that holds the PCIe cards in place.
 Close up the Mac and turn on.

-When booting you don’t see the normal boot screen.
+When booting you don’t see the standard boot screen.
 The screen stays black until the Mac is booted then you see the login screen.